Loading…

 Master of Education

 THIS IS A DELAWARE LICENSURE/CERTIFICATION PROGRAM WITH CONTENT KNOWLEDGE AND PERFORMANCE ASSESSMENT REQUIREMENTS.
 Students taking courses to satisfy certification requirements are personally responsible for verifying with the Delaware Department of Education (or the appropriate licensure/certification authority in another state) that such course work is applicable and acceptable.
 Students are also responsible for meeting all state-mandated testing requirements and for applying for credentials.
 This program has also been reviewed and approved for operation and licensure/certification in the state of New Jersey.
-Students seeking licensure in New Jersey are required to complete an additional six credits for a total of 57 credits per New Jersey Department of Education regulations. 黑料社 has not made determinations for licensure in states outside of Delaware and New Jersey.
-For state-by-state contact information for inquiring about individual state licensure requirements, please visit
+Candidates seeking licensure in New Jersey are required to complete an additional six credits for a total of 57 credits per New Jersey Department of Education regulations. 黑料社 has not made determinations for licensure in states outside of Delaware, Maryland, New Jersey, and Pennsylvania.
+For state-by-state contact information for inquiring about individual state licensure requirements, please visit NC-SARA's Professional Licensure Directory.

 Content and Performance Assessment Requirements

 The Masters in Elementary and Secondary School Counseling is a Delaware state-approved degree program which contributes to eligibility for licensure/certification as an educator in Delaware public schools.
-As such, all candidates must meet the content and performance assessment requirements described in DE Administrative Code.
+As such, all candidates must meet the content and performance assessment requirements described in DE Administrative Code regardless of the state they plan to pursue licensure.

 By regulation, “Where a content readiness exam is applicable and available in area, subject, or category of specialization sought, the Candidate shall achieve a passing score on an examination as established by the Professional Standards Board, in consultation with the Department and with concurrence of the State Board.”